Submit a Paper

 Only .pdf or .doc files will be accepted for paper submission.
 All received papers will be acknowledged via an automated system.

-Final author manuscripts will be 8.5" x 11" (two columns IEEE format), not exceeding 6 pages; max 4 extra pages allowed at additional cost.
+Final author manuscripts will be 8.5" x 11", not exceeding 6 pages; max 4 extra pages allowed at additional cost.
 The formatting instructions can be found on the Instructions page.
 Helpful information for paper formatting can be found on the here.

-Once you receive the notification of paper acceptance, you will be provided by the IEEE CS Press an online author kit with all the steps an author needs to follow to submit the final version.
+Once you receive the notification of paper acceptance, you will be provided by the Conference Publisher an online author kit with all the steps an author needs to follow to submit the final version.
 The author kits URL will be included in the letter of acceptance.

 Posters are welcome.
-Please submit the contributions following the instructions for the regular submissions using the "Submit a Paper" button and selecting the track/workshop preference as "POSTER : Poster Forum".
+Please submit the contributions following the instructions for the regular submissions using the "Submit a Paper" button and selecting the track/workshop preference as "POSTER : Posters".
 Submissions are expected to be 6-8 slide deck.
 Posters will not be published in the Proceedings.
 One poster with all the slides together should be used for discussions.
 Presenters will be allocated a space where they can display the slides and discuss in an informal manner.
+The poster slide decks will be posted on the IARIA site.

 Work in Progress